Tonywuhk/realai.org/forecasts/README.md

 In July 2017, Prof. Bowling joined DeepMind to colead its [newly created research office in Edmonton, Alberta](https://deepmind.com/blog/deepmind-office-canada-edmonton/).
 DeepMind is the Alphabet subsidiary that developed [AlphaGo](https://deepmind.com/research/alphago/), the first computer program to achieve superhuman performance in the ancient Chinese game of [Go](https://en.wikipedia.org/wiki/Go_(game)).

 *Last Updated: July 29, 2017*

+### StarCraft

+According to a [CBC News](http://www.cbc.ca/news) report [posted](http://www.cbc.ca/news/canada/newfoundland-labrador/artificial-intelligence-robots-battle-memorial-university-starcraft-1.4298844) on September 24, 2017, [David Churchill](http://www.cs.mun.ca/~dchurchill/) predicts that AI is about five years off from being able to beat StarCraft world champions.
+Churchill is an assistant professor with the [computer science department](http://www.mun.ca/computerscience/) of Memorial University of Newfoundland.
+He has organized and run the [AIIDE StarCraft AI Competition](http://www.starcraftaicompetition.com/) since 2011.
+The confidence interval of ± 12 months is currently based on our subjective estimate only.

+*Last Updated: September 26, 2017*

 ## Research